FIXED-TERM JOB VACANCY

 How To Apply

-How to Apply: Please apply immediately or by 24 August 2018 by visiting our online job portal at https://bit.ly/2uTdOmd and attaching a letter of interest, resume or CV, and a brief writing sample (unedited by others).
+How to Apply: Please apply immediately by visiting our online job portal at https://careers.hrw.org/ and attaching a letter of interest, resume or CV, and a brief writing sample (unedited by others).
 No calls or email inquiries, please.
 Only complete applications will be reviewed and only shortlisted candidates will be contacted.

 If you are experiencing technical difficulties with your application submission, please email email@example.com.
 Due to the large response, application submissions via email will not be accepted and inquiries regarding the status of applications will go unanswered.